 For the past ten years, New York-based artist Nick Theobald (b.
 1986) has been creating works of art from beeswax.
 A medium that has its own life and energy resonance.
 With the material, he creates works that relate to both the course of nature and human manipulation and the impact on the otherwise free nature.
-A topic that occupies and is reflected in the entire artist’s practice, where research and sourcing of materials is just as important, according to the artist, as the final work.
+A topic that occupies and is reflected in the entire artist’s practice, where research and sourcing of materials are just as important, according to the artist, as the final work.

 For further information, please contact curator Julie Horne Møller, firstname.lastname@example.org